- 125 semester hour degree program

 A Bachelor’s in Social Work (BSW) combines liberal arts with social work classes to prepare individuals for entry into direct human service professional positions.

 BSW students learn to work collaboratively in a variety of settings, and learn skills including assessment, interviewing, service planning, case management, crisis intervention, problem solving, program evaluation, community outreach, community organizing, advocacy, research and networking.
 Students receive the training needed to seek an exciting professional career and land employment in many different public and private work settings.

 All students begin the program as pre-social work majors and complete requirements in language arts, social and behavioral sciences, math and natural sciences, and the humanities.

 After these requirements, eligible students may apply to the upper-division professional sequence as social work majors.
 Admitted students take social work courses and complete a supervised internship (480 clock hours) in a social services agency in the last semester.

 All pre-social work and all social work majors are considered social work students and are under the auspices of the School of Social Work.
 Learn more about degree requirements here.
+Learn how to apply to the BSW program here.

 Social work students take advantage of all the university-wide and community activities, and at the same time enjoy the benefits of a small program which provides a great deal of personal attention.
 There are approximately 300 undergraduate students enrolled in the School.
 Class sizes are usually between 30-50; the seminar that accompanies the students’ senior internship has 15-20 students.